 It's so difficult to say goodbye to a beloved pet.
 The care of your pet's remains after death is one of the last things you wish to think about while dealing with your grief.
 The sorrow you feel from losing a pet is difficult to bear.
-However, after the death of your dog, there is a decision you will need to make right away.
-The term "aftercare" refers to how you would like your dog's remains handled.
+However, after the death of your pet, there is a decision you will need to make right away.
+The term "aftercare" refers to how you would like your pet's remains handled.
 As difficult as this may be to address, it is something you must do.

-Private/Individual Cremation: By electing this type of cremation, you will be able to have your pet's ashes returned to you.
+By selecting this type of cremation, you will be able to have your pet's ashes returned to you.
 Choose a reputable company to ensure that you are receiving your pet's ashes (and not the ashes of one or more other pets).
 Some people wish to be present to view the cremation, while others do not.
 However, choosing a crematory that allows viewing might give you peace of mind that your pet is truly being cremated alone.
 The basic cost of private pet cremation averages from about $150 to $300, depending on the size of the pet and the costs in your region.

 If you do not like the idea of having your pet's body cremated or if you would prefer a grave site you can visit, then pet burial might be the best option for you.

 Before burial, be sure to remove the body from non-biodegradable materials (like plastic) before burial.
 The body can be placed in a wooden or cardboard casket.
 The grave should be at least 3 feet deep and in a location that is not likely to erode or be dug up again.
-You can mark the grave site with a special headstone or plant a special tree or bush in that spot.
+You can mark the gravesite with a special headstone or plant a special tree or bush in that spot.

-Pet Cemetery Burial: There are many companies that offer pet burial services in a pet cemetery.
+There are many companies that offer pet burial services in a pet cemetery.
 Some are even affiliated with pet crematories.
 This will allow you a specific place to visit your pet without the potential legal issues of home burial.
 In addition, if you move from your current home, you will not have to move your pet's remains or worry about leaving them behind.
 Pet burial services are able to offer a selection of headstones and other decorative touches for your pet's grave.
 Prices vary from a few hundred dollars up to several thousand, depending on the details.

 To find a pet crematory or pet burial service in your area, visit the International Association Of Pet Cemeteries & Crematories or talk to your veterinarian's office.